setaman/vue-ellipse-progress-docs/guide/options/colorFill.md

 </template>
 </ColorFillGradient>

-The gradients give a lot of room for experimentation and you can achieve a lot of exciting effects with colors alone.
+The gradients give a lot of room for experimentation, and you can achieve a lot of exciting effects with colors alone.
 The following examples give some inspiration:

 <ColorGradientAdvanced>